Generic selectors

 This is one of our favorite night-time drinks in the summer.
 Pop some popcorn, toss in a movie and knock back a couple of these bad boys and I think you'll find all is right in the world.

 So I hope you find some time enjoy one of these this week.
-This is a “classic” version, but you can flavor them with all kinds of stuff, so feel free to make adjustments and come back and share what you did.
-Peace out!
+This is a "classic" version, but you can flavor them with all kinds of stuff, so feel free to make adjustments and come back and share what you did.
+Stay cool!

 Leave a Reply